 Extended and extra-curricular activities will be aimed at further developing personal skills, nurturing interests and talents, and developing cultural capital.
 Clubs may include art, calligraphy, drama, expression, sports, science, life skills and public speaking as well as clubs that support children’s Islamic faith education e.g. Quran recitation, Quran appreciation (contextual understanding using appropriate resources), and preparation for Buloogh (coming of age).

-Will children be taught to read the Quran?
+Are children taught to read the Quran?

 What is the uniform policy?

-Which religious holidays will you observe?
+Which religious holidays are you observing?